Louise Harpman

-Louise Harpman is a New York–based architect, urban designer, teacher, and author.
+Louise Harpman is an American architect, urban designer, academic, and author.
 She is a Professor of Architecture, Urban Design, and Sustainability at New York University’s Gallatin School of Individualized Study and the founding principal of the design and research practice, Louise Harpman__PROJECTS.
 She was previously a founder and principal of the architecture and design firm, Specht Harpman (now known as Specht Architects).

 Education

 Harpman earned her undergraduate A.B. degree from Harvard University in 1987, where she graduated with honors in East Asian studies.
 During her undergraduate years, she lived in Japan for 18 months with the support of a Reischauer Institute Fellowship.
 She completed an M.Phil. degree in Social anthropology at the University of Cambridge in 1988.
 In 1993, she received her professional M.Arch. degree from the Yale School of Architecture.
 At Yale, she won the American Institute of Architects' Henry Adams Certificate and Janet Cain Sielaff Prize.